-This report was commissioned by Manganese X Energy Corp. ("MN" or the "Company"), a Public Listed Company in Toronto Stock Exchange (TSXV-MN), having offices at 145 Rue Graveline, Saint-Laurent, Quebec, Canada, Canada H4T 1R3, and was prepared by Martin Ethier, P. Geo.
+This report was commissioned by Graphano Energy Ltd. ("the Company" or "Graphano"), having offices at 145 Rue Graveline, Saint-Laurent, Quebec, Canada, Canada H4T 1R3, and was prepared by Martin Ethier, P. Geo.
 As a Qualified Person, Ethier, the Principal Author, was asked to undertake a review of the available data and recommend, if warranted, specific areas for further work on the Lac Aux Bouleaux (LAB) Graphite Property (the "Property").
-The technical report was prepared to update the previous technical report to include 2019 PhiSpy ground survey work.
+The report is intended to provide a summary of material scientific and technical information concerning the Property and, in so doing, fulfill the Standards of Disclosure for Mineral Projects according to Canadian National Instrument 43-101 ("NI 43-101").